-As licensed professionals, the Integrated Care Specialists (ICS) at NEPA Community Health Care are an important part of your health care team.
+As licensed professionals, the behavioral health providers at NEPA Community Health Care are an important part of your health care team.
 They assist patients coping with chronic illnesses and life stressors, as well as provide support for patients requiring behavioral health treatment.
-ICS services can help you understand and manage your physical, mental and emotional health!
+Integrated behavioral health services can help you understand and manage your physical, mental and emotional health!

-If you already receive primary care services at NEPA Community Health Care, you can request to see an Integrated Care Specialist (ICS) when you come to your medical appointment.
-During your visit, your primary care provider may also ask a Specialist to meet with you.
-The consultation usually takes about 20 minutes on the same day you meet with your primary care provider.
+If you already receive primary care services at NEPA Community Health Care, you can request to see a therapist when you come to your medical appointment.
+During your visit, your primary care provider may also ask a behavioral health provider to meet with you.

 How is this different than the services already in the community?